Introduction by YourBrainOnPorn.com

 YBOP has been waiting over 5 years for Prause to name a single study that FTND has misrepresented.
 Still waiting.

 Finally, the reader should be aware that Prause is a former academic with a long history of harassing authors, researchers, therapists, reporters and others who dare to report evidence of harms from internet porn use.
-She appears to be quite cozy with the pornography industry, as can be seen from this image of her on the red carpet of the X-Rated Critics Organization (XRCO) awards ceremony.
+She appears to be quite cozy with the pornography industry, as can be seen from this image of her (far right) on the red carpet of the X-Rated Critics Organization (XRCO) awards ceremony.
 (According to Wikipedia the XRCO Awards are given by the American X-Rated Critics Organization annually to people working in adult entertainment and it is the only adult industry awards show reserved exclusively for industry members.).
 It also appears that Prause may have obtained porn performers as subjects through another porn industry interest group, the Free Speech Coalition.
-(For much more documentation, see: Is Nicole Prause Influenced by the Porn Industry?).
 The FSC subjects were allegedly used in her hired-gun study on the heavily tainted and very commercial “Orgasmic Meditation” scheme (now being investigated by the FBI).
 Prause has also made unsupported claims about the results of her studies and her study’s methodologies.
+For much more documentation, see: Is Nicole Prause Influenced by the Porn Industry?

 Op-ed: Who exactly is misrepresenting the science on pornography?